Quantum Counterfeit Coins

 • eˉm=1110111|\bar{e}_m\rangle = |11\cdots 101 \cdots 11\rangle (all ones except position mm is 0)

-In practice, measure all qubits and find the bit that differs from the majority.
+To identify the counterfeit, measure all qubits and find the bit that differs from the majority.

 circuit.append(cirq.CircuitOperation(sub_circuit.freeze()).with_classical_controls("is_even"))